 Once your Development Application is approved and before any building works start, you must:

-- appoint a Principal Certifying Authority (PCA) to undertake inspections during construction.
+- appoint a principal certifier to undertake inspections during construction.

 A Construction Certificate is an approval that certifies that: